USRSE/usrse.github.io/_posts/newsletters/2023-01-24-newsletter.md

 ## RSEs in eScience 2022 Workshop Report

-If you were unable to come to Salt Lake City, UT, for the inaugural [RSEs in eScience Workshop](https://us-rse.org/rse-escience-2022), the Outreach Working Group posted a report on the talks and breakout discussion.
+If you were unable to come to Salt Lake City, UT, for the inaugural [RSEs in eScience Workshop](https://us-rse.org/rse-escience-2022), the Outreach Working Group has posted a report on the talks and breakout discussion.
 [See for yourself](https://us-rse.org/2023-01-17-escience-2022-report-out/)!

 The Outreach Working Group is looking for volunteers to help with organizing workshops, birds of a feather (BoF), symposiums, etc. Roles span from organizer to reviewer to speaker and more.